Get engagement insights delivered to your inbox

 Email address

 To achieve these results, you need to construct your program with specific metrics in mind.
-This piece explains why recognition is important, outlines the criteria you should consider when launching your program, and suggests key performance indicators to assess your success.
+This piece explains why showing employees appreciation is important, outlines the criteria you should consider when launching your program, and suggests key performance indicators to assess your success.

 Starting your recognition program

-First, make sure your recognition program is geared towards everyone in your organization.
+First, make sure your program is geared towards everyone in your organization.
 Today, only 34 percent of companies provide inclusive recognition.
 Enabling every employee to participate in the program is critical to instituting a true culture of recognition.
-Recognition should be available to teams, individuals, business units, and locations, without bias.
-Use a mobile-compatible recognition platform for employees who may be traveling or on the ground at work.

 Employees won’t magically start using a recognition platform as soon as you build it.
-You need to get the word out about your recognition program far in advance.
+You need to get the word out in advance.
 Think about it like a product launch or a new sales strategy: you need an internal promotional strategy, and you must teach people how to engage with it.
-Many organizations forget the latter.
-Only one-third of organizations train individual contributors to recognize, and if training is offered, it’s often offered only once.
-Training should be frequent and focus on both the importance and quality of recognition.
-Try to add recognition to onboarding and promotion training to make sure it stays top of mind.

 Lastly, remember that what gets recognized gets repeated.
-Connect recognition with your values and mission so your employees can make the link between their positive actions and your company’s overarching vision.
+Connect moments of appreciation with your values and mission so employees make the connection between their actions and your company’s overarching vision.
 When employees see their peers getting rewarded, they’ll start changing their behavior.

 5 criteria for employee recognition programs